 A mini-competition can be issued with no standstill for Framework Agreements which are already in place.
 These templates may be used to notify the successful and unsuccessful tenderers in this instance.

-When you are ready to award your contract you must send a specific notification to tenderers (the Standstill Notice), which commences a standstill period.
-Using a standstill notice you must inform each tenderer as soon as possible of the contract award decision reached.
+Where a standstill period is required, you must send a specific notification to tenderers and candidates concerned (the Standstill Notice), which commences a standstill period.
+Using a standstill notice you must inform each tenderer and concerned candidate as soon as possible of the contract award decision reached.

 A standstill notice communicates the intent to conclude the contract.
 It should be sent as soon as possible after the contract award decision has been made.

-A standstill notice must also be issued providing, where applicable, the grounds for any of the following decisions:
+A notification must also be issued to each candidate and tenderer providing, where applicable, the grounds for any of the following decisions: